-Good for garden rows or raised beds, a large fabric plant cover will protect tender spring flowers & vegetables from cold en masse, and it can be used year after year.
+- Garden blankets (These are good for garden rows or raised beds and will protect tender spring flowers and vegetables from cold en masse.)

 Glass cloches are highly ornamental.
 When you're not using them outside for frost protection, you can use them indoors over humidity-loving houseplants like violets.

-Plastic cloches are generally less expensive than glass ones.
-Because they are lightweight, they must be staked into the ground to prevent them from blowing away in high winds.
+You can also use plastic cloches, which are generally less expensive than glass ones.
+But because they are lightweight, they must be staked into the ground to prevent them from blowing away in high winds.

-If you opt to cover a hanging basket rather than bring it inside, place it on the ground first, and then place the cover over it in order to take advantage of the ground's relative warmth.
+If you opt to cover a hanging basket rather than bring it inside, place it on the ground first, and then place the cover over the basket to take advantage of the ground's relative warmth.

 If you grow fruit trees, be sure to wrap the trunks in the fall with burlap strips or tree wrap.
 Most fruit trees have thin barks that are susceptible to splitting when temperatures fluctuate dramatically.
 Tree wrap will prevent this splitting, which is known as frost crack.